aclemons/emailrelay/doc/developer.md

 ------------
 E-MailRelay started life at a time when Linux had no decent package manager and Windows was in the grip of DLL hell.
-As a result, a key principle is that it has no dependencies other than a good C++ runtime.
+As a result, a key principle is that it has no dependencies other than a good C++ run-time.
 Since that time OpenSSL has been introduced as a dependency to support [TLS][] encryption, and the optional configuration and installation GUI has been developed using the Qt toolkit.